Marek Lieberberg: Further developments

 In 2010, he won the Live Entertainment Award as Tour Promoter of the Year.
 The previous year, he presented Coldplay, Green Day, Linkin Park, U2, and Xavier Naidoo through his company, MLK.
 In June 2010, Peter Badenhop of Frankfurter Allgemeine Zeitung described Lieberberg as "the most successful concert promoter in Europe".
-In 2010, the Rock am Ring festival was "practically still a family business", managing a budget in the millions with about 500 employees working at peak times.
+In 2010, the Rock am Ring festival was "practically still a family business", managing a budget in the millions and employing about 500 people at peak times.
 The last 25 years saw Rock am Ring host 1,300 bands.
 Lieberberg led the organisation of Rock am Ring, and his son André, who had the primary responsibility within the festival, was in charge of the programming.
 Both continued to make decisions within MLK, even though CTS Eventim held the majority stake in the company.
 After deliberation, Lieberberg deemed Die Toten Hosen, Metallica, Rage Against the Machine, the Prodigy and U2 to be the festival's "greatest successes".
 Lieberberg sold 2.7 million concert tickets in 2010, ranking MLK third worldwide, while he simultaneously handled the Rock am Ring and Rock im Park festivals.
 Commenting on the death toll of 21 due to mass overcrowding at the Love Parade disaster in Duisburg in July 2010, Liberberg attributed it to "completely overstretched authorities" in conjunction with "incompetent organisers".
 He estimated that a total of 1,000 security personnel were present when 4,000 to 5,000 would have been required.

 Lieberberg's company and Wizard Promotions teamed up to bring the "Big Four" of thrash metal, comprising Metallica, Megadeth, Slayer and Anthrax, for a joint concert on 2 July 2011, with the bands performing to a crowd of 57,000 at the sold-out Veltins Arena in Gelsenkirchen.